irotech/sketch/README.md

 ### L&Q Customer Service Centre/Team (CST)
 ☎️ 0300 345 9998 - For new and old repairs, after office hours (Mon-Fri 9AM-5PM) calls are redirect to Out of Office Hours Team.

+> ⚠️
+> *L&Q will raise the priority/severity of an incident solely based on the number of calls received!*
+> PLEASE DO NOT ASSUME OTHER RESIDENTS REPORTED ALREADY ANY ISSUE!

-> [!TIP]
+> ✅
 > Request always, and share, the job numbers (L&Q and contractors).

+> ⚠️
-> ⚠️ Avoid to send emails for urgent repairs to avoid the creation of multiple jobs which complicate things.
+> Avoid to send emails for urgent repairs to avoid the creation of multiple jobs which complicate things.

 ## Property Management
 L&Q [Website](https://www.lqgroup.org.uk)